 1. Brief Description - In one or two paragraphs, describe the work, including its rationale, approach, and pedagogy.
 (This book is...
 It does...
 Its distinguishing features are...)

 This book describes the various incarnations of the idea of rebellion against the Roman Empire among Jewish groups, as well as its realization, beginning with the conquest of Judea by Rome in 63 BCE and up to the end of the Bar Kokhba revolt in 136 CE.
 During this period, the idea of rebellion took different forms, its ideology and values changing over time and varying among the different groups that operated during this period.
 The degree of support for the revolt also varied: sometimes only a handful of people from the margins of society sustained the flame of the rebellion, while at other times, it was joined by broader circles in Jewish society, and even by sections of its elites.
-The book focuses on Judaea in its broadest sense (the territory between the Mediterranean and the Jordan River and the Dead Sea, as well as to eastern Transjordan including the Galilee and the Lower Golan), because most of the rebellions took place within this area.
+The book focuses on Judaea in its broadest sense (the territory between the Mediterranean and the Jordan River and the Dead Sea, as well as to eastern Transjordan, including the Galilee and the Lower Golan), because most of the rebellions took place within this area.
 However, this book also addresses the attitudes of Jews outside the Land of Israel toward the idea of rebellion and its manifestations, and, in particular, everything related to the Jewish Diaspora Revolt (the Kitos War).
 The aim of the book is to examine the links between the ideology of rebellion and contemporary Jewish society.
-How did the ideology of the rebellion affect the organization and actual fighting of various rebel groups, and in what ways did the perception of the revolt change and rebel circles transform themselves in light of the historical circumstances?
+How did the ideology of the rebellion affect the organization and actual fighting of various rebel groups, and in what ways did the perception of the revolt change and did rebel circles transform themselves in light of the historical circumstances?
 I will also address the question of whether it is possible to identify a mass movement of resistance to Rome in occupied Judaea, or whether there were disparate conflagrations, each the result of unique historical circumstances.